Seacrets: Description

 The complex is located along the Isle of Wight Bay and has a Jamaican or Caribbean theme.
 It is decorated with palm trees and tiki torches.
 The venue encompasses a six-acre compound that includes 19 tiki bars, a distillery, a radio station, a nightclub, and five stages.
 It has the capacity to hold 5,000 people.
 The outdoor area features sand and imported palm trees.
 Patrons can be served drinks at tables and booths that are partially submerged in the water of the bay.
 There is also a gift shop.
 The complex has 140,000 square feet of eating space and dancing areas.

 Reception

 The venue is known as "Destination Jamaica, U.S.A." and has been compared to Universal Studios or the set of MTV Spring Break.
 Approximately 800,000 people visit annually.
 It has been listed as one of the country's highest-grossing bars and nightclubs.
 In 2021, it was reported that the business was having its best year ever.

 Menu

 The restaurant serves lunch and dinner with a Jamaican-influenced menu that changes seasonally.
 Dishes have included jerk chicken, Jamaican pizza, Caribbean quesadillas, burgers, salads, ribs, and steak, with a focus on locally sourced seafood.
 A "jerk-chicken cheesesteak" has also been on the menu.
 The bar serves beers, wines, and handcrafted cocktails made with spirits from its on-site distillery.
-Frozen drinks mentioned include the "Pain in de Ass" and "frozen Dirty Banana."
+Frozen drinks mentioned include the "Pain in de Ass" and "Dirty Banana."
 Grapefruit and orange "crushes" are also available.